rrobbes/EngineeringOfMobileSystemsV2/14-Async/README.md

     .then(() => console.log("waited 1 sec!"))
 ```

-We can also get notified when a problem occured.
+We can also get notified when a problem occured, and react to it by "catching" it.
 For instance, suppose that a function crashes:

 ```javascript